Fordi/recipes/Alien beans.md

-# Alien beans - Oegye Kong (???)
+# Alien beans - Oegyein Kong (외계인 콩)

-Based on the classic korean side dish, Kong Jang (??), this variant adds ginger for a little depth, azuki beans for a nutty crunch, and chestnuts for a delicious creaminess.
+Based on the classic korean side dish, kongjorim (콩조림), this variant adds ginger for a little depth, azuki beans for a nutty crunch, and chestnuts for a delicious creaminess.